James Cockie: Career

 James Cockie and James Mosman were made free men of the Edinburgh incorporation of goldsmiths on 1 May 1557.
-In 1558 he made and engraved a clock case for Mary of Guise and also worked in Edinburgh castle casting a cannon called a "double falcon" with the Queen's arms and motto.
+In 1558, he made and engraved a clock case for Mary of Guise (the "making graving of ane horologe of lettone") and also worked in Edinburgh castle casting a cannon called a "double falcon" with the Queen's arms and motto.

-Cockie married a daughter of John Arres.
-She was a sister of the wife of James Mosman, Marion Arres.
-By his marriage Mosman obtained the house on Edinburgh's High Street now known as the John Knox House.
+Cockie married John Arres' daughter.
+She was a sister of James Mosman's wife – Marion Arres.
+Through his marriage, Mosman obtained the house on Edinburgh's High Street which is now known as the John Knox House.

+Rebellion and Reformation

-At the Scottish Reformation, in 1560 he gave evidence to Henri Cleutin and Jacques de la Brosse against the Protestant Lords of the Congregation.
+At the Scottish Reformation, in 1560 Cockie gave evidence to Henri Cleutin and Jacques de la Brosse against the Protestant Lords of the Congregation.
 They described him as a maker and engraver of coins.
-According to his sworn statement the Earl of Arran had ordered him to come to his lodging and requested that he engrave a signet or seal matrix with the arms of Mary, Queen of Scots and Francis II of France and irons for making coins.
-Cockie refused at first, alleging that he was not used to this kind of work, and also would need an order from the Queen Regent, Mary of Guise.
+According to his sworn statement, the Earl of Arran had ordered him to come to his lodging (in November 1559) and requested that he engrave a signet or seal matrix with the arms of Mary, Queen of Scots and Francis II of France and irons for making coins.
+Arran was thought to have issued letters with a false seal to promote the rebellion against Mary of Guise.

+Cockie said that he had at first refused Arran's requests, alleging that he was not used to this kind of work, and also would need an order from the Queen Regent, Mary of Guise.
 He subsequently worked on a die for a coins with a crown and the motto "Verbum Dei."
-When the Congregation left Edinburgh he gave the dies to John Acheson, a worker in the mint.
+Witnesses said that Mary of Guise had obtained some of the new coins minted by Cockie at Arran's order.
+When the Congregation left Edinburgh, he gave the dies to the mint official John Acheson.